Introduction

 - General Licence

-- A standing authorisation issued by a sanctions regulator allowing specific categories of otherwise prohibited transactions, often subject to time limits and conditions.
+- A standing authorisation from a sanctions regulator permitting defined categories of otherwise prohibited activity, usually within strict conditions and time limits.

 - Regulatory Delay

-- A form of control where authorisation is postponed, extended, or left unresolved, producing pressure and paralysis without openly declaring refusal.
+- A form of control in which authorisation is postponed, extended, or left unresolved, creating pressure and paralysis without an explicit refusal.

 - Civil Forfeiture